|Notice Area||Data Protection|

 2.1 This notice is intended to provide information about how the school will use (or "process") personal data about individuals including: its current and prospective staff; its current and prospective pupils; and their parents, carers or guardians (referred to in this notice as "parents") and alumnae.

-2.2 This information is provided in accordance with the rights of individuals under General Data Protection Regulation (GDPR), and all applicable data protection legislation, to understand how their data is used.
+2.2 This information is provided in accordance with the rights of individuals under General Data Protection Regulation (EU and UK GDPR), and all applicable data protection legislation, to understand how their data is used.
 Staff, parents, pupils and alumnae are all encouraged to read this Privacy Notice and understand the school's obligations to its entire community.

 2.3 This Privacy Notice applies alongside any other information the school may provide about a particular use of personal data, for example; when collecting data via an online or paper form.